Rasalexman/KODI/README.md

 8) `constant(TAG, VALUE)` - map constants to tag (Sinse version 0.1.5)
 9) `singleProvider(block: () -> T): T` - to initilize instance by yourself (since version 0.1.9)

-And from 0.1.5 you can initialize you instances, single, providers, binding and constants in just one place:
+You can initialize you instances, single, providers, binding and constants in just one place:
 `val kodi = initKODI { }`

 in every function you can pass params for injection and put a tag to get it later.